davepinch/pinchy.cc/content/topics/people/m/mikhail-gorbachev/death/snippet-death-1-1.md

 ---
+title: >-
-title: "Gorbachev died at the Central Clinical Hospital in Moscow on 30 August 2022, at the age of 91.
-He died after a "severe and prolonged illness," according to the hospital."
+  Gorbachev died at the Central Clinical Hospital in Moscow on 30 August 2022, at the age of 91.
+He died after a "severe and prolonged illness," according to the hospital.
 citation: >-
   Wikipedia contributors.
 (2025, January 22).
 Mikhail Gorbachev.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 18:33, February 4, 2025, from https://en.wikipedia.org/w/index.php?title=Mikhail_Gorbachev&oldid=1271191569
 death of: Mikhail Gorbachev